 This protected national recreational area spans over 70,000 acres.
 There are several educational and historical sites in the Delaware Water Gap as well as an abundance of outdoor recreation.

-In all, 28 miles of the Appalachian Trail stretch through the Delaware Water Gap.
+28 miles of the Appalachian Trail stretch through the Delaware Water Gap.
 This distance is broken up into 16 trails which range from easy to moderately difficult, and most of them are in New Jersey.
 Don’t let that discourage you, though!
-Mountaintop Lodge is less than a half hour drive away from the Delaware Water Gap.
+Mountaintop Lodge is less than a 30-minute drive from the Delaware Water Gap.

-Trails through the northern section of the Delaware Water Gap run through forests, occasional fields, alongside rivers, and up to scenic views of waterfalls and distant panoramas.
+Trails through the northern section of the Delaware Water Gap run through forests and fields, alongside rivers, and up to scenic views of waterfalls and distant panoramas.
 Some of the trails are closed annually between February and July for resource protection, so be sure to check before you go to see which ones are open.

-Explore the 50 miles of scenic forested hiking trails at Promised Land State Park.
+Explore 50 miles of forested hiking trails at Promised Land State Park.
 Take the Bruce Lake Trail around a natural glacial lake as you take in the sights of the various hemlock, beech, oak, and maple trees.
-Or, make the Conservation Island loop, which entails a peaceful stroll around Conservation Island and have the lake surround you!
-The Promised Land State Park is around 40 minutes.
+Or, explore the Conservation Island Loop, a peaceful stroll around Conservation Island with the lake surrounding you!